pedropp222/BinaryCalc/README.md

 - Conversion between binary/decimal/hexadecimal
 - 2's complement representation
-- Capable of executing expressions such as adding, subtraction and bitwise `AND`, and `OR` and `NOT`
+- Capable of executing expressions such as adding, subtraction and bitwise `AND`,`OR`,`NOT` and more
 - Expressions can have multiple types of numbers, so `135 + NOT(F OR 10011)` is a valid expression
 - Somewhat pretty error messages in all operations (lexing, parsing, executing)
-- Value overflow detection (not 100% complete yet)
+- Value overflow detection
+- Passing Unit Test suite

 ## Guide